denliehoo/multi-swap/README.md

   1. Go to metamask and add network (Ensure that ganache cli is already running)
   2. Network name: Ganache , RPC URL: HTTP://127.0.0.1:8545 , Chain ID: 1337

-Desired Features:
-- do swap by %
-- do swap by specifying amount of token in the array
-- do a proxy setup
-- do multiple routers (and find the one which gives the best exchange)
-- allow for customisation of slippage

-Eventually:
-- refactor the API out.
-Use C# .NET as the backend to request for the API

 Global dependencies required:
 - npm i -g truffle ganache-cli